svandragt/htmxpress/README.md

 Using this setup, WordPress can leverage HTML over the wire solutions such as HTMX.

 HTMX then allows us to do dynamic serverside based rendering; live search and other features without the overhead and complexity of reactive JavaScript frameworks, whilst benefiting from trusted object and full page caching solutions.
+This repository is exploring the opportunities.

 ## Demo